ultimaille/.github/profile/README.md

  - [ultimaille](https://github.com/ultimaille/ultimaille) - the software library for mesh processing
  - [ultimaille hello](https://github.com/ultimaille/ultimaille-hello) - hello world using ultimaille library
  - [ultimaile examples](https://github.com/ultimaille/ultimaille-examples) - a series of examples to help you understand how to use ultimaille

+## Mesh interaction and visualization

+To visualize and interact with meshes, we use the Graphite modeler.
+Most tools are available as plug-ins or add-ons:

+ - Plugins must be placed and compiled with the Graphite's source code
+ - Add-ons are external programs - with a particular protocol - that can be run from Graphite.